 I like peeling back the onion of religion and theology, although I know the subject makes some folks squirm.
 I think it's beneficial to us personally, and to society on the whole if it's done with respect and humility.
-I even completed a masters degree in the subject just to explore it more deeply, but I can understand if that's not your cup of tea.
+I even completed a masters degree in theology just to deconstruct and reconstruct my theology from the ground up.
+But I can understand if that's not your cup of tea.
 And don't worry, I won’t pressure you to take a stance on heady theological subjects like substitutionary-atonement, supra-lapsarianism, or premillennial-dispensationalism.
 We'll just have a bit of fun and use terms with less than 20 letters...

 So here's what I believe: